 Tony Pietricola – Clarinet / Alto Saxophone

 At the Vermont State level, Tony has coordinating revisions of the standards in the Vermont Framework for the four art forms: Visual Arts, Music, Dance and Drama.
 He was administrator of the Vermont Music Performance Benchmarking Project, through a Goals 2000 grant he received from the US Dept. of Ed. through the Vt.
 Dept. of Ed.
-Tony was a member of the Vermont Arts Assessment Design Team, and a founding member of the Vermont Midi Project.
+Tony was a member of the Vermont Arts Assessment Design Team, and a founding member of the Vermont Midi Project, now known as Music Comp..
 He is a past president of the Vermont Music Educators Association and was selected as the 2003 Vermont Music Educator of the year.
 He was presented with an award for teaching jazz education by the Flynn Center for the Performing Arts as read by Wynton Marsalis in 2005.
-Tony has presented at many conferences statewide, regionally and nationally.He is serving on the Board of Directors of the Vermont Arts Council.
+Tony has presented at many conferences statewide, regionally and nationally.
+He served on the Board of Directors of the Vermont Arts Council.

 Tony has done extensive work in standards and assessment projects in Vermont and nationally, participating in the S.C.A.S.S. arts assessment project, under the Council of Chief State School Officers, in Washington, DC.